TomoakiNagahara/op-skeleton-2024/README.md

  Welcome to "onepiece-framework" app "skeleton" 2020 on New Enforce Power.
  The "onepiece-framework" is insanely great!!

+# Goals for 2022

+ 1. CI/CD All modules and units.
+GitHub Action and Webhooks.
+ 1. Separated Unit, Module, Layout and JS/CSS directories.

 # Indexes

  * <a href="#overview">Overview</a>